 Universal Histories Research Seminar, Hilary Term 2020

 This seminar series explored the emergence of different types of universal histories with their speculative particularities—linguistic, aesthetic political, religious—over the course of the Enlightenment period.
-The speakers, representing a range of nationalities, disciplinary formations, and research areas, include both early-career scholars and established academics with international reputations.
-The seminar was generously supported by the John Fell Fund, the English Faculty, the Oxford Centre for European History, The Queen's College, and University College.
-A selection of articles deriving from the seminar, along with additional articles, is to be published as a special issue of Intellectual History Review.
+A selection of articles deriving from the seminar, along with additional articles, was published in 2023 as a special issue of Intellectual History Review.

 History's Forms: Historicization, Aesthetics, and the Past (in progress, contracted with OUP)

 The Genealogy of the Romantic Symbol (OUP, 2007; 2nd printing, 2011)